UCD-pbio-rclub/RethinkingV2_Julin.Maloof/Chapter12.md

 ```

 # Problems

+## 11E1
+_What is the difference between an ordered categorical variable and an unordered one?
+Define and then give an example of each._

+An unordered categorical variable is a grouping variable where the groups do not have any particular relationship to one another.
+Example: US states.

+An ordered categorical cariable is a goruping variable where the different groups do have a relationship with one another (can be sorted) but the step size between groups is unknown.
+Example: small, medium, large.

+## 11E2

+_What kind of link function does an ordered logistic regression employ?
+How does it differ from an ordinary logit link?_

+Still a logit, but here the we are using cumulative probabilities.
+The probability of obserbing that outcome or any "lesser" outcome.

 ## 11E3
 _When count data are zero-inflated, using a model that ignores zero-inflation will tend to induce which kind of inferential error?_